 member of the Board of Directors for the Carolina Law Alumni Association and the Wake County Bar

 Martin is dedicated to strengthening and advancing the rule of law.
-He is presently Chair of the
+He is the Immediate Past-Chair of the

 ABA Judicial Division and previously served as Chair of the Appellate Judges Conference.
 As a

 member and as Chair of the Appellate Judges Education Institute (AJEI) Board of Directors, Martin